TahaDz/produit-matricielle-OpenMp/README.md

 This program calculates the product of two different matrices using OpenMp.

 ### how to compile the program (under linux)
-   gcc produit.c -pthread -Wall -o produit
+   gcc produit.c -fopenmp -Wall -o produit

 ### how to run the program
    ./produit